A Definitive Guide to Each of the Kardashian-Jenners’ Current Boyfriends

-For the past decade, the Kardashian-Jenners have bared ever breakup, makeup, feud, and pregnancy (well—not every pregnancy) on television and in the tabloids.
+For the past decade, the Kardashian-Jenners have bared every breakup, makeup, feud, and pregnancy (well—not every pregnancy) on television and in the tabloids.
 At this point, we feel like we know them.
-They’re one of the few reality television families who have achieved longevity, and continue to pique audience interest everyday (if not every hour.)
-But with how much Kardashian-Jenner news is churned out everyday, it’s hard to keep up—even if we have a literal show designed to keep up with them.
+They’re one of the few reality television families who have achieved longevity and continue to pique audience interest everyday (if not every hour.)
+But with how much Kardashian-Jenner news is churned out everyday, it’s hard to keep up—even if we have a literal show designed for that purpose.

-Something that’s been increasingly hard to keep track of is who the heck these ladies are dating.
+Something that’s been increasingly hard to keep track of is who the hell these ladies are dating.
 For the first time in a while, all six of the Kardashian-Jenner women (Kourtney, Kim, Khloé, Kendall, Kylie, and Kris) are all in committed relationships.
 Some are rumored, while others are full-fledged and confirmed.
 And though we know that Kim’s bae is Kanye West, other Kardashian-Jenner S.O.s are harder to name.

 Ahead, we present our crash course on each of the Kardashian-Jenners’ current boyfriends.
-Keep up and click through.
+Click through and try to keep up.

 Kim Kardashian and Kanye West